 The consideration for the Elmer fund is that it is a passively managed portfolio, providing an alternative to the current active management and having a lower expense ratio, that is, a low-fee instrument, which will help offset the high-fee Caribou fund.
-Moose's environmental affinity and its local ownership make the investment in DoGood an easy recommendation that will further diversify its holdings.
 While the plan is closer to being fully-funded, there still is a gap, and the lack of contributions for years suggests a business that sometimes does not make profits, therefore, to have the pension portfolio "work a little harder" to make up the shortfall is appropriate.